BlueFrimFrim/BlueFrimFrim/README.md

-# Hufflepuff
+# BlueFrimFrim
-Massive Library of random stuff
+It's a library of many things.